EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

 ## ARTICLE 6B: THE SELECTION PROCESS
 1. **Open applications:** The Productions Manager shall make application forms available for all classifications to be selected at the next General Meeting (GM), specifying the number of slots available for each.
 2. **Submission Deadline:** A first draft of a written proposal must be submitted before the submission deadline.
 The Committee will review the proposals and offer advice if appropriate, which the proposal team may choose to ignore.
 3. **Editing deadline:** Proposals cannot be edited after the editing deadline.
-Subsequently, the Committee must reject any proposal that, after the Committee have given their advice:\
+Subsequently, the Committee must approve any proposal that, after the Committee have given their advice, fulfill all of the following requirements:\
-    a) Is obviously illegal or in breach of a relevant licence or insurance policy.\
+    a) Not obviously illegal or in breach of a relevant licence or insurance policy.\
-    b) Does not contain enough information for the GM to make an informed decision on its production merit.\
+    b) Contains enough information for the GM to make an informed decision on its production merit.\
-    c) Is not sincerely intended as a proposal.\
+    c) Sincerely intended as a proposal.\
-    d) Clashes with an extant or reserved EUTC event, without permission as described in clause 6A/4b. \
+    d) Does not clash with an existing or reserved EUTC event without permission (see 6A/4b).\
-    e) Does not explicitly name a core production team of EUTC members (see also 7C/4b).
+    e) Explicitly names a core production team of EUTC members (see also 7C/4b).
 The roles required of each classification shall be specified in the Production Guidelines.
 4. **Release:** All other written proposals must be promptly made available to all EUTC members.
 5. **Pitch:** At the GM, proposal teams are given the stage (see 5B/1), and are entitled to a speech followed by questions from the rake of a duration decided by the Chair.
 6. **Production Merit:** All proposals must pass a production merit vote before they can be included on a preference ballot.
 This is a YES/NO/ABS vote (see 5F/1a) by mandatory secret ballot.
 The proposal must meet the following criteria with a two thirds majority:\